tsacdop/tsacdop/README.md

 * Auto syncing in background
 * Listen and subscribe history record
 * Dark mode / Accent color
-* Download for offline playing
+* Download for offline play
 * Auto download new episodes / Auto delete outdated downloads

 More to come...